British Fascists: Structure and membership

 Early membership largely came from high society, often from the "Die Hards" in the Conservative party, and included a number of women amongst its ranks, such as Dorothy, Viscountess Downe, Lady Sydenham of Combe, Baroness Zouche and Nesta Webster.
 Men from the aristocracy also joined, including Lord Glasgow, The Marquess of Ailesbury, Lord Ernest Hamilton, The Baron de Clifford, The Earl Temple of Stowe, Sir Arthur Henry Hardinge and Leopold Canning, Lord Garvagh, who served as first President of the movement.
 High-ranking members of the armed forces also occupied leading roles in the group, with General Blakeney joined by the likes of General Sir Ormonde Winter, Rear-Admiral John Armstrong (the BF Vice President 1924–1926) and Colonel Sir Charles Rosdew Burn, who combined a role on the Grand Council of the British Fascisti with that of Conservative Party MP for Torquay.
 Admirals Sir Edmund Fremantle and Sir Reginald Tupper, Brigadier-Generals Julian Tyndale-Biscoe and Roland Erskine-Tulloch, Rear Admiral William Ernest Russell Martin (BF's paymaster), Major-Generals James Spens, Thomas Pilcher and Colonel Daniel Burges were also members.
-Serving military personnel were eventually banned from joining the group by the Army Council however.
+Serving military personnel were eventually banned from joining the group by the Army Council, however.

 At a more rank-and-file level, the group attracted a membership of middle- and working-class young men who spent much of their time in violent confrontations with similar men involved in the Communist Party of Great Britain; William Joyce was typical of this sort of low-level member.
 This domination by disgruntled members of the peerage and high-ranking officers meant that certain concerns not normally associated with the demands of fascism, such as anger at the decline of the large landowning agricultural sector, high levels of estate taxation and death duties, and the dearth of high-ranking civilian occupations considered suitable for the status of officers, were a central feature of the political concerns advanced by the British Fascisti.
-Other officials included Sir Michael Bruce, Arnold Leese, England cricket manager Sir Frederick Toone, England cricket captain Arthur Gilligan, John Baker White MP and Patrick Hannon MP.